yo1995/Daily_GUI_Tools/Tool_LG-Ultrafine-brightness/README.md

 ## Download

-For commandline version, use the directory without GUI in its path.
+~~For commandline version, use the directory without GUI in its path.~~ the command line version is not maintained. you can always try it with a latest version libusb .dll.

 **For GUI version, download 2 files in [this folder](/Tool_LG-Ultrafine-brightness/CLR_GUI/Released) and launch them.**